-Based on current time-scales, it is anticipated that the Unified Patent Court (UPC) will open towards the end of 2022 or early in 2023.
-European patents with unitary effect or "Unitary Patents" (UPs) will become available at the same time.
+The Unified Patent Court (UPC) opened on 1 June 2023.
+European patents with unitary effect or "Unitary Patents" (UPs) are now available.
 For more information on UPs and the UPC system, please see our Boult Wade Tennant guide here.

 In terms of how this new European patent system will affect SPCs, the following points are of note.